Summary

 SB-326: New requirements are for structural engineering and maintenance, and make recommended upgrades.
 SB-721: New requirements elevated exterior elements such as balconies, stairways, and other elevated structures for wood-framed structures in multifamily buildings of three or more units.

-If you are a property owner, condo association member, real estate professional, or building manager in California, you play a crucial role in ensuring the safety of your community.
+If you are a property owner, Condo association Member, real estate professional, or building Manager in California, you play a crucial role in ensuring the safety of your community.
 The collapse of the multi-story complex in Florida in 2021, which cost 93 lives, underscores the need for more regulations requiring inspections for structural integrity.
 Your proactive approach can prevent such tragedies.

 Article: